ESPN Radio Host, The Paul Finebaum Show

 Paul Finebaum — a longtime sports talk radio host known by many as the leading sports authority in the South and the “Voice of the SEC’’ — joined ESPN in August 2013 as host of the The Paul Finebaum Show.
 The four-hour daily program, heard on ESPN Radio Monday – Friday from 3 – 7 p.m.
 ET and simulcast on SEC Network, showcases Finebaum’s compelling opinions and deep knowledge of the SEC as well as his interactions with his passionate callers, many of whom have followed him for years.

-In addition to hosting The Paul Finebaum Show, he appears on a variety of other ESPN platforms, including Get Up, SportsCenter, College Football Live, SEC Nation and College GameDay.
+In addition to hosting The Paul Finebaum Show, he is a commentator on SEC Nation and appears on a variety of other ESPN platforms, including First Take, Get Up, SportsCenter, College Football Live and more.

 Prior to joining ESPN, Finebaum served as host of the Paul Finebaum Radio Network (2001- 2012).
 Finebaum arrived in Birmingham in 1980 and became an award-winning columnist and investigative reporter for the Birmingham Post-Herald and later the Mobile Press-Register.
 From 2011 – 2012, Finebaum wrote a college football column for SI.com.